Lisa Alvarez

 Rachel Howard

 Rachel Howard is the author of a novel, The Risk of Us, and a memoir, The Lost Night.
-Her fiction, essays, and dance criticism have appeared in the San Francisco Chronicle, the New York Times, the Los Angeles Review of Books, Waxwing, Zyzzyva, and elsewhere.
-The former interim director of Undergraduate Creative Writing at Warren Wilson College, she teaches frequently for Stanford Continuing Studies and at the San Francisco Writers’ Grotto.
-She lives in Nevada City, California. www.rachelhoward.com
+Her stories and essays have appeared in StoryQuarterly, ZYZZYVA, the New York Times Magazine, the Los Angeles Review of Books, and other venues.
+She served as Joan Beebe Teaching Fellow and Interim Director of Undergraduate Creative Writing at Warren Wilson College and teaches nonfiction and novel writing at Stanford Continuing Studies.
+For more than 20 years she has written dance criticism for the San Francisco Chronicle.
+[F/NF] rachelhoward.com

 Photo Credit: Emmet Cullen